blasks/barnacle/docs/index.rst

 These models are useful tools for analyzing multi-way datasets, in which a response variable has been measured in regards to three or more modes of variation.
-Barnacle was originally developed for the purpose of analysing metatranscriptomic datasets, but could feasibly be applied to any multi-way dataset.
+Barnacle was originally developed for the purpose of analysing metatranscriptomic datasets :cite:p:`blaskowski2024simultaneous`, but could feasibly be applied to any multi-way dataset.
 To jump right into using Barnacle, see the :doc:`installation<installation>` instructions and peruse the :doc:`example gallery<examples>`.
 Go to the